diannaowa/redis-dump-json/README.md

 # redis-dump-json
-Export redis data to a file, save it as JSON format For help
+Export redis data to a file, save it as JSON format<br />
+For help
 ```python
 [root@localhost~]# python redis-dump.py --help